Trial with a plan target Use the 2-hour trial to test login, app install, and whether V04, V06, or V08 fits.

 High-end standard price

-V08 standard devices are listed around $7.49 per 30 days with 8 cores, 8 GB RAM, and 16 GB storage.
+V08 standard devices start around $7.49 per 30 days with 8 cores, 8 GB RAM, 16 GB storage, and Android 14 / 15 / 16 options.

 Timed billing